memgraph/docs/docs/database-functionalities/query-modules/implement-query-modules.md

 therefore they can create or delete vertices or edges, modify the properties of vertices and edges and they can add or remove labels of vertices.

-We can implement a very simple writeable query modules similarly to read-only
+We can implement a very simple writeable query module similarly to read-only
 procedures:

 ```python